 To apply for the California College Promise Grant, students must have a valid FAFSA application or California Dream Act Application in our system during the current semester.
 Students who paid for classes prior to receiving a CCP Grant will receive a refund once the CCP Grant is processed.

 The California College Promise Grant program is not a cash award.
-CCP Grant eligible students will be responsible for the mandatory transportation fee (TSF).
+CCP Grant eligible students will be responsible for the mandatory transportation fee (TSF) and health fee.
 Make sure you check your registration statement and pay all applicable fees to complete your registration and prevent future holds on your account.

 To qualify for a CCP Grant, students must meet one of the following criteria:

 - Receive TANF/CalWORKs, SSI/SSP or General Assistance (or, if a dependent student, your parent(s) receive this assistance).
 Students must show proof (i.e. Copy of a CA-7 with current or last month’s date, agency verification)

 - Be certified by the California Department of Veterans Affairs or the National Guard Adjutant General for eligibility for a dependent's fee waiver;